Back to jobs

 Experience:

-• 10 or more years of experience in project delivery engineering operations or manufacturing technical program management.
+• 5-10 of experience in project delivery, engineering operations or technical program management.

 • 5 or more years of leadership in GMP manufacturing facility design, construction, startup, engineering, and/or operations.

-• Deep experience in one or more of the following areas: Capital Projects, Facilities Engineering, Process, Automation, CQV, and/or Project Management
+• Strong experience in one or more of the following areas: Capital Projects, Facilities Engineering, Process, Automation, CQV, and/or Project Management.

 • Proven track record of project delivery for laboratory and/or manufacturing facilities and operations in regulated industries such as biotech, pharmaceuticals, or advanced therapeutics.

-• Exceptional senior customer relationship and client management skills
+• Exceptional customer relationships and client management skills.

 • Excellent communication, leadership, and organizational skills.